magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 show his stuff.

 I thought, ‘Oh, so there are people around like this, too!’
-This is called – blind faith.
+This is called *saddhā* *adhimokkha* – blind faith.
 He must have determined to get enlightened before sundown or something, he thought it would be so easy.
 He didn’t look at anybody else, he just put his head down and walked as if his life depended on it.
 I just let him carry on, but I thought, ‘Oh, man, you think it’s that easy or something?’
 In the end I don’t know how long he stayed, I don’t even think he ordained.

 As soon as the mind thinks of something we send it out, send it out every time.
 We don’t realize that it’s simply the habitual proliferation